TheLoveBus/LED-array/README.md

   `npm install`
 1. Run the node viewer -
   `node viewer.js`
-1. Run a visualizer -
+1. In a separate terminal, run a visualizer -
   `node plasma.js`
 1. Open a web browser and view the visualization! [http://localhost:3000](http://localhost:3000)